 Record High Shipping Container Rates and the Electronics Industry

-Shipping container rates continue to climb, and the affects stretch all the way down to the end users.
+Shipping container rates continue to climb, and the effects stretch all the way down to the end users.

 Shipping container rates have reached record highs, as the cost to ship from Asia to Europe has risen past $10,000 per FEU (per forty-foot equivalent unit).
 According to the Drewry World Container Index, the rate for a 40-foot container from Shanghai to Rotterdam reached $10,174 per FEU, a 3.1% increase from a week ago and 485% from a year ago.
 The index also indicated that shipping container rates of 8 major East-West routes have risen 292.8% from the previous year.
 Additionally, rates from Shanghai to Genoa have reached $9,662, a growth of 406%.